bernard357/devops-bootcamp-2019/lab-3-infrastructure-as-code.md

 permissions.
 You will have to paste it in the CloudFormation web form.

-3) Go to following page and setup a new pipeline to test your templates with TaskCat: https://amzn.to/2B98myY On the CloudFormation Details page you can use following settings for GitHub Configuration:
+3) Go to following page and setup a new pipeline to test your templates with TaskCat: https://amzn.to/2B98myY [Launch the Quick Start](https://fwd.aws/RKbgm).
+The deployment takes about 15 minutes.
+On the CloudFormation Details page you can use following settings for GitHub Configuration:

 * Repository owner: <your-github-identifier>